alexeilebedev/susolv/README.md

-Sudoku solver, use 'make' to build
+9x9 sudoku solver, use 'make' to build

 Example of use:
 ~~~